NuevoFoundation/workshops/content/english/csharp-basics/write-to-console.md

 For example, how do we tell computer to print `"`?

-If you type `Console.WriteLine(""");`, you will get an error! because the computer can't identify where the text ends!
+If you type `Console.WriteLine(""");`, you will get an error because the computer can't identify where the text ends!

 Instead, certain characters need to be <b>escaped</b> by adding a `\` in front of it.